-Auto Changeover Time
+1. Auto Changeover Time

 This adjustment enables AUTO mode, which allows the system to automatically switch between heating and cooling without having to touch the controller.
 Autochangeover time is the delay (minimum time) between the end of cooling operation and the beginning of heating operation (or the reverse).
 DISABLE removes AUTO as an available mode.
 Otherwise, the time may be selected from 15 to 120 minutes (default 60 minutes).

-To modify the value, perform the following:
+In order to modify the value, do the following:

-- Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - 4.
-Use the ▲ or ▼ key to select the value under AUTO CHANGEOVER TIME, then press the key to allow changing the setting. - Use the ▲ or ▼ key to change the value, then press the key to save the setting. - 6.
-Press the \blacktriangleleft key multiple times to return to the Main Screen.
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen.

+- Use the ▲ or ▼ key to select the value under AUTO CHANGEOVER TIME, then press the key to allow changing the setting. - Use the ▲ or ▼ key to change the value, then press the key to save the setting.

+• Press the ◀ key multiple times to return to the Main Screen.

-Date and Time
+2. Date and Time.

 Setting date and time early in the installation process not only saves the homeowner from having to do it, but provides an accurate time and date stamp for any faults logged (during installation checkout, for example) in FAULT HISTORY.
 By default, the clock is in 12 hour format.
 This may be changed on the OPTIONS menu screen (see either of the above two items).
 Daylight Saving Time is automatically taken into account but may be disabled from the SET DATE AND TIME menu screen.

-To set date and time, perform the following:
+In order to set date and time, do the following:

-- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - 2.
-SET DATE AND TIME will be selected.
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - SET DATE AND TIME will be selected.
 Press the key two times. - Enter the year, month, day (date), hour, and minute on consecutive screens.
 Use the ▲ or ▼ key to change any value, and press the ▶ key to advance to the next.
-After setting the minutes value, press the key to save the complete setting. - 4.
-Press the 4 key multiple times to return to the Main Screen.
+After setting the minutes value, press the key to save the complete setting. - Press the ◀ key multiple times to return to the Main Screen.

-Program Schedule versus Nonprogrammable.
+3. Program Schedule versus Nonprogrammable.

-While using "setback" program schedules are advisable to take advantage of potential economic and energy savings, some homeowners still prefer to perform setpoint adjustment by exclusively using the \blacktriangle and \triangledown keys.
+While using "setback" program schedules are advisable to take advantage of potential economic and energy savings, some homeowners still prefer to perform setpoint adjustment by exclusively using the $\blacktriangle$ and $\triangledown$ keys.
 The following setting provides the nonprogrammable option or the option for different numbers of events per day (2 or 4) on the program schedule.

-To set the program schedule option, perform the following:
+In order to set the program schedule option, do the following:

-- Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - 4.
-The value under PROGRAM SCHED USAGE will be selected.
-Press the key to allow changing the setting. - 5.
-Use the ▲ or ▼ key to change the value between "NON PROGRAMMABLE", "4 SCHED EVENTS/DAY", "2 SCHED EVENTS/DAY", and "2 EVENTS/D BUSINESS".
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the key to see the Main Menu. - Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - The value under PROGRAM SCHED USAGE will be selected.
+Press the key to allow changing the setting. - Use the ▲ or ▼ key to change the value between "NON PROGRAMMABLE", "4 SCHED EVENTS/DAY", "2

+SCHED EVENTS/DAY", and "2 EVENTS/D BUSINESS".
 Then press the key to save the setting.
-(The difference between "2 EVENTS/D BUSINESS" and "2 SCHED EVENTS/DAY" is only the name given to the time blocks within a daily schedule.) - 6.
-Press the \blacktriangleleft key multiple times to return to the Main Screen.
+(The difference between "2 EVENTS/D BUSINESS" and "2 SCHED EVENTS/DAY" is only the name given to the time blocks within a daily schedule.)

+• Press the ◀ key multiple times to return to the Main Screen.

-Dehumidification
+4. Dehumidification